 18.7 Place of Meeting

-All general meetings shall be held within Malawi at such times and places as the directors shall determine from to time.All general meetings shall be held at such times and places as the Directors shall determine from time to time.
+All general meetings shall be held at such time, date and place as the Directors shall determine from time to time.
 General meetings or other meetings of the Shareholders may take place by telephone or other telecommunication system whereby all participants are able to hear and speak to each other at the same time.

 18.8 Annual General Meetings